19hours/sg-statutes/Acts/Probation of Offenders Act.md

 “police officer” has the same meaning as in the Police Force Act (Cap.
 235);

 “prison officer” has the same meaning as in the Prisons Act (Cap.
-247) and includes the Director of Prisons and a Superintendent of Prisons appointed under that Act;
+247) and includes the Commissioner of Prisons and a Superintendent of Prisons appointed under that Act;

+[Act 1 of 2014 wef 01/07/2014]

 “probation committee” means a group of persons appointed to carry out the duties under section 4;